danmaps/GridScaper/README.md

 S = a·(cosh(L/(2a)) - 1)
 ```

-GridScaper uses the **Newton-Raphson method** to iteratively solve this transcendental equation:
+Gridscaper uses the **Newton-Raphson method** to iteratively solve this transcendental equation:

 ```javascript
 function solveCatenaryParameter(span, targetSag, maxIterations = 20) {